 Repaying Your Loan

 All first-time Direct Loan borrowers will need to complete the following three steps to apply for a Direct Subsidized or Unsubsidized Loan.

-Important: To complete the first two steps, you will need your Social Security number, your date of birth, and your Department of Education PIN (the same PIN used to complete your FAFSA ).
-If you don't know whether you have a PIN, you can easily check the status of your PIN or request a duplicate PIN at www.pin.ed.gov .
+Important: To complete the first two steps, you will need your FSA ID (the same FSA ID used to complete your FAFSA ).
+If you don't know whether you have an FSA ID, you can easily check at http://fsaid.ed.gov .

 Step One: Complete Online the Direct Loan Entrance Counseling

 Step Two: Complete a Federal Direct Loan Master Promissory Note (MPN) Online

 Additional information you will need to complete your Federal Direct Loan MPN includes:

-Go to the Direct Loan website , sign in using your Social Security number, date of birth, and PIN, then click on “Complete Master Promissory Note,” then click on “Subsidized/Unsubsidized.”
+Go to the Direct Loan website , sign in using your FSA ID, then click on “Complete a Master Promissory Note,” then click on “Complete Subsidized/Unsubsidized MPN.”
 Fill in and submit the necessary information.
 (If you had a Direct Loan in the prior year at Thomas Aquinas College you have already completed the MPN.
 You do not have to complete another.)

 Steps One and Two should take approximately 30 minutes each.
 Allow time to complete each step in a single session.
 If you decide to exit the website before completing a step, you will be required to begin that step again.